 Operation of the HKB relaying system for all faults is dependent upon correct functioning of the electronic components as well as the HKB relay itself.
-To provide a simple manual test of the entire installation, a test transformer and test switch are provided. this equipment, faults are simulated by apply ing a single phase current to the HKB relay both ends of a line section.
-By reversing th polarity of the test current at one station both internal and external fault response be checked.
-Indicator lamps show when trip circuit is completed for an internal fault.
+To provide a simple manual test of the entire installation, a test transformer and test switch are provided.
+With this equipment, faults are simulated by applying a single phase current to the HKB relay at both ends of a line section.
+By reversing the polarity of the test current at one station, both internal and external fault response can be checked.
+Indicator lamps show when the trip circuit is completed for an internal fault.
 During the test, the trip circuit to the line circuit breaker is opened.
 The test switch for this test is also used as a carrier on-off switch.
-Turning it the "off" position removes carrier relaying and leaves the line protected by the backup r start carrier.
-This arrangement provides independent keying contacts or circuits for relaying and the other functions.
-In the event of a fault, operation of fault detector FDI interrupts the auxiliary function and allows the relay to control carrier.
-This preferential use of carrier will occur during a fault only if there is a sufficient source of power at all terminals to pick up the protective relays.
+Turning it to the "off" position removes carrier relaying and leaves the line protected by the backup relay.